October 11 to 17, 2004 < Prev PostPermalinkNext Post >

 "Center for the Digital Future Identifies the 10 Major Trends Emerging in the Internet’s First Decade of Public Use" - TV down, net up, averaging 12.5 hrs/week:

-I think I got a spyware popup on this page:
+"Alarming trend in spyware could undermine IT industry" I think I got a spyware popup on this page:

 A great interview with Steve Jobs on true innovation: